-I wrote about oil pulling a couple of years ago, before it gained mainstream attention in the news and on fashion blogs.
+I wrote about oil pulling several years ago, well before it gained mainstream attention in the news and on fashion blogs.

-It is something I’ve been doing off and on for years and that I see noticeable effects from.
+It is something I’ve been doing off and on for years and I’ve seen noticeable effects from doing it.
 I figured that whitening my teeth with charcoal would be my most controversial oral health habit, but some recent debate in the comments on an oil pulling post has convinced me otherwise.

 What is Oil Pulling?

 As I explained in a past post: